NEED MUSIC TO GET YOUR JAM ON? HERE'S WHY

-You may not have heard of ‘kama muta’ – but chances are you’ve experienced it during your favorite workout.
+You may not have heard of ‘kama muta’ – but chances are you’ve experienced it during your favourite workout.

-That mix of positive emotions, physical exhilaration and community experience that the music provides also has its own name.
+That mix of positive emotions, physical exhilaration, and rhythmic experience music provides has its own name.
 Coined to describe the sudden feeling of ‘oneness’ we experience when we hear a song that speaks to us, ‘kama muta’ is Sanskrit for ‘moved by love’.
 Researchers know it is felt by people all over the world, regardless of race, geography, background or age.
 Music literally crosses borders to bring us together – so it’s no surprise it’s the soul of every good workout.

 Brain imaging allows us to see what happens when we hear music we enjoy.
 Parts of the brain linked to reward, motivation, emotion and memory become active, and hormones such as dopamine, serotonin and oxytocin are released.
 These help us feel pleasure, wellbeing, happiness and love, elevating our mood as we work out and literally making us want to come back for more.

 It’s likely that music affects our hypothalamus (the region of the brain governing hormone release and emotions) and our brainstem (which controls heart rate, blood pressure, body temperature, and muscle tension).
 Researchers have found that dance music with faster beats and stimulating sounds increases how much cortisol, noradrenaline and growth hormone we make – all helping us to feel more awake, pumped and ready for action.
 By contrast, calming music, with softer sounds and a slower beat, has been shown to reduce cortisol and noradrenaline levels, helping us feel more relaxed.